Some things just don’t mix, like cats and dogs, oil and water, windows and rocks.

 Digital Fundraising = Marketing

-If your communications team keeps a tight grip on the email list, social media accounts, and PR contacts, your online fundraising campaign is going to have a difficult time reaching its goal.
+If your communications team keeps a tight grip on the email list, social media accounts, and PR contacts, your online fundraising campaign will have difficulty reaching its goal.

 New Contacts = New Prospects

-Not only can a lack of collaboration sabotage your online fundraising, but it can also stymie your mid-level and major gift programs as well.
-Major gift officers need to be constantly on the lookout for new prospects to cultivate, and a good marketing team can get hundreds of new email contacts into your organization’s database a month.
+Not only can a lack of collaboration sabotage your online fundraising, but it can also stymie your mid-level and major gift programs.
+Major gift officers must constantly be looking for new prospects to cultivate.
+A marketing team can get hundreds of new email contacts into your organization’s database monthly.

 There’s certainly mid-level and major gift potential in that pool, but if it’s off-limits to the development team, it’s being wasted.